-We know that you might sometimes have a grade or an outcome that you aren't happy with.
-So the Advice Centre tells you all about what decisions of your academic outcomes are open to appeal.
+Received a grade or an outcome that you're not happy with?
+Our Advice Centre tells you all about what decisions of your academic outcomes are open to appeal.

 We know that sometimes you might receive a grade or an outcome that you aren’t happy with.
 It’s important to note that if you just think you should have received a better grade, you will not be able to appeal this decision, as it is classed as academic judgement.
 However, some decisions about your academic outcomes are open to appeal.